felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/understanding-logs.md

   - `Quantity`: The product quantity ordered by the customer.
   - `ItemId`: A unique number inside the Transaction that is used to identify products from options, together with `ParentId`.
   - `ParentId`: A number that is used to identify products from options, together with `ItemId`.
   - `ComboItemId`: It is present when the product is part of a deal.
 The value associated with this key represents the code for the deal in your EPOS catalog.
-For more information, see [Setting the Product Catalog](apps/pixelpoint/mapping-pos-codes/).

 - `Payment`: This node specifies the information about the payment.
 It is missing if the order is not paid online, so that the transaction remains open in the EPOS system.
 The transaction will be closed only when the customer pays upon delivery of collection.
 The following subnodes are generally present.

   - `MethodNumber`: The code associated with the payment method in the PixelPoint EPOS.
-For more information, see [Payment](/apps/pixelpoint-windows/getting-started/#payment).
   - `AuthType`: This value is always `114`.
   - `Tender`: The total amount paid.